Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

-According to Chow's lemma \cite[5.6.2]{EGA2}, there exists a morphism $p:Y_0 \rightarrow Y$ such that: \begin{enumerate} \item[(a)] $p$ and $f \circ p$ are projective morphisms. \item[(b)] There exists an open immersion $j:V \rightarrow Y$ such that $q:p^{-1}(V) \rightarrow V$ is an isomorphism. \end{enumerate} If $j$ is the identity, then we are in the case treated above.
-Thus we can assume that the complement $T$ of $V$ in $Y$ is a proper subscheme.
-Let $i:T \rightarrow Y$ be the closed immersion where $T$ is seen with its reduced structure.
+According to Chow's lemma \cite[5.6.2]{EGA2}, there exists a morphism $p:Y_0 \rightarrow Y$ such that: \begin{enumerate} \item[(a)] $p$ and $f \circ p$ are projective morphisms. \item[(b)] There exists a dense open subscheme $V_0$ of $Y$ over which $p$ is an isomorphism. \end{enumerate} Let $T$ be the complement of $V$ in $Y$ equipped with its reduced subscheme structure.
+Let $j$ and $i$ be the respective immersion of $T$ and $V$ in $Y$.
+According to point (3) of Proposition \ref{prop:loc_triangle}, it is sufficient to prove that the following natural transformations are isomorphisms: